Q: Has this winter been cold enough to kill off the deer ticks? Or, at least is this a perfectly safe time of the year to be out walking?

 I can only report seeing one species, the pine grosbeak, pecking away at salt and sand along a roadside.
 Crossbills, both the red and the white-winged, also take grit and salt from roads and, like the pine grosbeak, live in the Far North.

 Perhaps the salt crystals you provided are too big for the species visiting your feeders.
-My suggestion is to try a handful of kosher salt.
-The crystals are larger than table salt while smaller than road salt.

 I would caution against calcium chloride.